jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/02- Elixir Basics.md

 First, you'll notice that when we call `split` and `upcase`, we're not changing the original phrase.
 Instead, we're creating a new copy of the phrase, which can be assigned to a variable (such as `upcase_phrase`).
 The original string is "immutable"- that is, it cannot be changed (although a new immutable value could be assigned to the variable `phrase`).

-Second, you'll notice that instead of calling a method which is stored on the string itself (`phrase.split(" ")`) we take our function and apply it to the string (`String.split(phrase, " ")`).
+Second, you'll notice that instead of calling a function which is stored on the string itself (`phrase.split(" ")`) we take our function and apply it to the string (`String.split(phrase, " ")`).
 This may seem like a trivial difference, but in fact it is vital to understanding the functional nature of Elixir.

 ## Functional vs. Object-Oriented

-In an object-oriented language the phrase would be an instance of the class String, and would therefore have available to it all the String methods.
+In an object-oriented language the phrase would be an instance of the class String, and would therefore have available to it all the String functions.
 Hence you could call `phrase.split(" ")`.

 In a functional language, the phrase is the data, which can be acted upon by functions.
-These methods are organized, so the most common functions which can act upon strings are stored in the `String` module, but what's important is we're separating out the data from the function instead of throwing them all in one "object".
+These functions are organized, so the most common functions which can act upon strings are stored in the `String` module, but what's important is we're separating out the data from the function instead of throwing them all in one "object".

 If this doesn't make sense to you, that's okay- just move on.
 We'll cover modules in the next chapter (and make our own), and the functional style of coding will become clearer to you as you write more Elixir.